mutammim/cardstock/README.md

 1. Setup a [Notion integration](https://www.notion.so/my-integrations), and make sure it's added as a viewer (at minimum) to any page you want Cardstock to access.
 An internal integration is fine.

 2. Open `scripts/config.json`.
-Set the `NOTION_TOKEN` variable to your Internal Integration Token.
-Add the IDs for the pages you want to use as your decks to the `pageIDs` variable. **Do not commit this file to a Git repo.** (I added it to .gitignore, so that'll hopefully not happen, anyways.)
+Set the `NOTION_TOKEN` variable to your Internal Integration Token as a string.
+Add the IDs for the pages you want to use as your decks to the `pageIDs` variable.
+(Even if it's just one ID, use an array of strings.) **Do not commit this file to a Git repo.** (I added it to .gitignore, so that'll hopefully not happen, anyways.)

 3. Run `scripts/generateData.js`.
 You should have a data file in the top-level project folder, called `data.json`.
 If the file ended up somewhere else, just move it to the appropriate location.